 The challenge is that you get only a limited number of “extra” calories per day to meet the fetus and mom’s nutritional requirements.
 The extra calories requirement may increase as the fetus grows.
 Eating too early for two may end up in unnecessary weight gain.

-The healthy pregnancy snacks will help meet your need for essential pregnancy nutrients. some snack ideas are super easy to assemble, are generously filling with sufficient calories intake.
-And the plus is – they all taste great suitable for almost any palate.
+The healthy pregnancy snacks will help meet your need for essential pregnancy nutrients.
+Instead of munching on carbs, try some protein-rich snacks during pregnancy that are super easy to assemble and are generously filling with sufficient calories intake.
+And the plus is – they all taste great, suitable for almost any palate.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 what are healthy pregnancy snacks?